C.A.S.A.– Casablanca Art School Archives

-Well-known as a painter, Mohamed Hamidi studied at the Casablanca Art School in the 1950s, and later served as a professor at the same institution.
+Well-known as a painter, Mohamed Hamidi studied at the Casablanca Art School in the 1950s, and later served there as teacher (1967–75).

-Hamidi studied in Paris, where he first enrolled at the Fine Art School (1959) and later at the Arts and Crafts School (1962) where he studied fresco painting and techniques.
+Hamidi studied in Paris, where he first enrolled at the Fine Art School (1959) and later at the Arts and Crafts School (1962), where he studied fresco painting and techniques.
 Upon his return to Morocco in the mid-1960s, he developed his Africanist and erotic style of compositions, combining sexual elements with popular arts and crafts patterns.
-He joined forces with the core group of artists—Ataallah, Belkahia, Chabâa, Hafid and Hamidi—who invented the most radical postcolonial arts platforms, with the street/manifesto exhibition Présence Plastique in 1969.
-As an active member of the group, he also took part in the 1974 Baghdad Biennale and the new manifesto exhibition of the Jmaa el-Fna square, Marrakech, in 1978.
-He was one of the primary actors for the memorable murals painted for Morocco’s first Asilah Arts Festival in 1978.
+He joined forces with the core group of artists—Mohamed Ataallah, Farid Belkahia, Mohammed Chabâa, and Mustapha Hafid—who invented the most radical postcolonial arts platforms, starting with the manifesto-exhibition Présence Plastique in 1969.
+As an active member of the group, he also took part in the 1974 Baghdad Biennale and the new manifesto exhibition of the Jmaa el-Fna Square in Marrakech in 1978.
+He was one of the primary actors for the murals painted for Morocco’s first Cultural Moussem of Asilah arts festival in 1978.

-His work is represented in museum collections such as Centre Pompidou, Institut du Monde Arabe, Barjeel Art Foundation.
+His work is represented in museum collections such as Centre Pompidou, Paris; Institut du Monde Arabe, Paris; and Barjeel Art Foundation, Sharjah.

 Mohamed Melehi (1936–2020)

-Painter, sculptor, photographer, muralist and graphic designer, Mohamed Melehi was a professor at the Casablanca Art School between 1964 and 1969.
+Painter, sculptor, photographer, muralist, and graphic designer Mohamed Melehi taught at the Casablanca Art School between 1964 and 1969.

-Following his primary studies in Tetouan, Melehi studied from 1955 in Seville and Madrid, and from 1957 in Rome where he would also become the first African-Arab artist to exhibit his work in the avant-garde gallery Topazia Alliata, which would later recommend him to museum minds such as Lawrence Alloway.
+Following his primary studies in Tetouan, Melehi studied from 1955 in Seville and Madrid, and from 1957 in Rome, where he would also become the first African-Arab artist to exhibit his work in the avant-garde gallery Topazia Alliata, which would later recommend him to museum minds such as Lawrence Alloway.
 Melehi’s journey in transnational abstraction earned him an assistant professor position at the Minneapolis Institute of Art in 1962.
-He then moved to New York and was included in the 1963 Hard Edge and Geometric Painting of the Museum of Modern Art (MoMA).
-He returned to Morocco in 1964 when Farid Belkahia appointed him as a professor to teach painting, sculpture, collage and photography at the Casablanca Art School.
-He joined the core group of artists—Ataallah, Belkahia, Chabâa, Hafid and Hamidi—to set up the most radical postcolonial arts platform with the inauguration of the street/manifesto exhibition Présence Plastique in 1969.
-Melehi co-founded the journal Integral (1971–1978) and the Asilah Arts Festival.
+He then moved to New York and was included in the 1963 Hard Edge and Geometric Painting exhibition at the Museum of Modern Art (MoMA).
+He returned to Morocco in 1964, when Farid Belkahia appointed him as a professor to teach painting, sculpture, collage, and photography at the Casablanca Art School.
+He joined the core group of artists—Mohamed Ataallah, Belkahia, Mohammed Chabâa, Mustapha Hafid and Mohamed Hamidi—to set up the most radical postcolonial arts platform to date with the inauguration of the manifesto-exhibition Présence Plastique in 1969.
+Melehi co-founded the journal Integral (1971–78) and the Cultural Moussem of Asilah.

-His work is represented in museum collections such as Centre Pompidou, Institut du Monde Arabe, Tate Modern, MoMA, Mathaf and Barjeel Art Foundation.
+His work is represented in museum collections such as Centre Pompidou, Paris; Institut du Monde Arabe, Paris; Tate Modern, London; Museum of Modern Art, New York; Mathaf: Arab Museum of Modern Art, Doha; and Barjeel Art Foundation, Sharjah.